vkastanenka/devbook-next/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A social media frontend built with Next.js 14+.
+A social media frontend built with Next.js 14+ and hosted on Vercel.
 Create and manage your account, update your profile, make friends, and share posts with other users.

 ## <a name="tech-stack">⚙️ Tech Stack</a>